hugoriv18/CPE/README.md

-# CPE

-# 📊 Cosmological Parameter Inference with Cobaya
+# 📊 Cosmological Parameter Inference

 This repository contains a set of cosmological parameter inference runs using [Cobaya](https://cobaya.readthedocs.io/en/latest/), applied to several cosmological models and data combinations from recent large-scale structure and supernovae surveys, as well as compressed CMB priors.